restqa/documentation/docs/reporting/json.md

 ---

-Setting the **FILE** test report is very simple, this report will allow you to create your own visualization form the JSON output
+Setting the **FILE** test report is very simple, this report will allow you to create your own visualization from the JSON output.

 ## Example